Khadim Nagar National Park: Flora

 The general walk in the forest is not easy due to undulating terrain and dense vegetation.
 About 352 plant species belonging to 81 families have been recorded.
-Some plant species recorded are Aquilaria malaccensis (Agar), Dipterocarpus turbinatus, Artocarpus chaplasha, Chukrasia tabularis, Toona ciliata, Syzygium grandis, Tectona grandis, and Quercus gomezyiana.
+Some plant species recorded are Aquilaria malaccensis (Agar), Dipterocarpus turbinatus, Artocarpus chama, Chukrasia tabularis, Toona ciliata, Syzygium grande, Tectona grandis, and Quercus gomeziana.
 The trees are covered with good number of parasites and orchids.
 Some of the common orchids are Aerides multiflora, Aerides odorata, Dendrobium formosum, and Bulbophyllum lilacinum.
-Plants species like Vitex peduncularis (Awal), Litsea glutinosa (Menda), Sterculia villosa (Udal) and Dehaasia Kurzii (Modonmast) are under threat due to overexploitation.
-Some of the threatened plants found in the park are Swintonia floribunda, Aglaonema hookerianum, Aquilaria agallocha, Globbs multiflora, Pterospermum semisaggittatum, Steodnera calocasioides, Pinnaga gracilis, Rauvolfia serpentina, Mangifera sylvatica, Calamus guruba and Cyathea gigantean.
+Plants species like Vitex peduncularis (Awal), Litsea glutinosa (Menda), Sterculia villosa (Udal) and Dehaasia kurzii (Modonmast) are under threat due to overexploitation.
+Some of the threatened plants found in the park are Swintonia floribunda, Aglaonema hookerianum, Aquilaria agallocha, Globba multiflora, Pterospermum semisaggittatum, Steudnera calocasioides, Pinnaga gracilis, Rauvolfia serpentina, Mangifera sylvatica, Calamus guruba and Gymnosphaera gigantea.

 Fauna

 The fauna consists of 20 reptile species, 25 Birds species and 26 Mammal species.
-The majority of animals found are spotted deer.
-Other animals seen here are Jackals, Mongoose, Monitor lizard.
+The majority of animals found are Barking deer.
+Other animals seen here are Jackals, Mongoose, Monitor lizard, Jungle cats.